 You could use a tennis ball, and I have tennis balls handy as well that I might break out in some poses.
 I discovered these balls at the studio I was trained at and taught at, Urban Yoga, and I fell in love with them.
 I consider them a luxury item as they’re not cheap ($10 seems high for a ball), but they are great for releasing tight muscles!

 This chair pictured below is similar to the one I have.
 Please note though: you don’t need a backless version unless you’re doing crazy upside down stuff and I do not teach those types of poses. 🙂 So you can get a normal folding chair from Target or Walmart as long as it is sturdy.
-Dining chairs without arms sometimes work as well.
+Dining chairs without arms often work as well.

 Ask any yoga teacher and we all have differing opinions on which mats are the best.
 Many yoga studios provide Manduka brand mats to use: I have never liked their mats, and I have tried and owned many of their different styles.
 I slip all over the place.
 The Lululemon mats are my favorite, hands down.
 They are expensive, however; they last: especially if you don’t practice hot yoga, and if you’re a senior, gosh I don’t recommend hot yoga.
 That’s a whole other post though!
 For now, I can’t recommend the Lulu mats enough.
 Please note, you can spend $70 on a mat, or $10 on a mat.
 Just find one that will keep you stable.
 Also note, the thicker the mat, the harder to balance.
 So if you have a thick mat, do not try to balance on it!
 Go to your tile or wood floor and then try balancing poses.
 See the difference? 🙂